 I'm a gender non-conforming woman or man, a transmasc person, a trans guy, a male intersex person, an amab nonbinary person, or more than one of those identities.
 Am I welcome?

 Yes.
 Our definition of “marginalized genders” includes identities that are male, masc, or people who "pass" as either.
 This includes gender non-conforming men and women, trans men, transmasculine people, amab nonbinary people, male intersex people, and people who find themselves at the intersection of such identities.
 We believe gender-/sex-marginalized people are not necessarily “more like” cis women than cis men.
-Basically, our goal is to make space for anyone in game dev who finds themselves on the receiving end of gender-based discrimination.
+Our goal is to make space for anyone in game dev who finds themselves on the receiving end of gender-based discrimination.

 I'm a perisex cis man of color, and don't ID as "gender non-conforming".
 Would I be welcome?